This post focuses on how you can improve your reading skills.

 If you continue to do this, there is a guarantee of improvement in your reading skill.

 - Repeat previously practiced reading articles once or twice.

 One of the most important things to do is to repeat whatever you have practiced before.
 If you don’t do that, you will forget whatever you have learned.
 So, never miss the opportunity to do some repeated reading.
 I always prefer to practice from Cambridge University IELTS publications because I believe they produce the best IELTS materials due to the fact that they are the designer of this course.
 So, if you have some previously worked out IELTS reading tests, do them again.

 After every two or three days, you need to appear in some form of mock test.
 You can take a reading test and complete the Reading Passage 1 section in 15-20 minutes.
 Then you can check how many answers you got correct.
 Continue to do this for a couple of weeks or a month and get familiar with exam stress.
 These short mock tests actually help you a lot to prepare for the actual test of 60 minutes.

 - Learn as much as possible about all the question types:

 This is very important!
 I know many good students who happen to share with me their experience of the IELTS exam where they felt panic because of their lack of knowledge about all the question types.
 Some of them did not bother about it much; others skipped some important question types because they thought it might not appear in the test.
 It did appear later on in the exam and they could not manage it properly.
 So, it is my earnest request to all IELTS candidates to be careful and knowledgeable about all the question types.
 To do this properly, you may need to appear in at least 10 mock tests.
 So, don’t be afraid and learn more about the question types.

 Hope this post helps you.

-Please, put down your comments on this post and if you have any suggestion, don’t hesitate to contact.
+Please, put down your comments on this post and if you have any suggestions, don’t hesitate to contact me.